Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_compressor/passage_compressor.md

 # 4. Passage_Compressor

 ### 🔎 **Definition**
-The Passage Compressor is designed to optimize the process of handling retrieved contents that have undergone a reranking process.
-It compresses the contents before they are input into a language model (LLM), significantly reducing the amount of token usage.
+Passage compressor module compresses the contents before they are input into a language model (LLM), reducing the amount of token usage.

 ### 🤸 **Benefits**
 - **Efficiency in Token Usage:** By compressing the contents prior to their entry into a language model, the Passage Compressor significantly reduces the number of tokens required.
 This efficiency is crucial for large-scale applications where token usage can quickly accumulate, potentially leading to higher computational costs and slower processing times.